2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/streams-in.md

 1. If the `In` is not specified in the VisualQuery Attribute, then the UI will show no special In-markers
 1. By convention, the default In-stream is called `Default`
+1. In-Streams have data which can be used, but they are not accessed until you really need them
+1. If your code really needs an In (like you require the `Default` stream) best use [the best-practice for error-handling](xref:NetCode.DataSources.Custom.Errors)
+1. The property `DynamicIn` would mark DataSources which can work with a variable amount of In-Streams, like [StreamMerge](xref:ToSic.Eav.DataSources.StreamMerge)

 ## History